 Buyer’s Guide: Choosing the Best Dog Food for Shih Tzus

-Choosing the right food for our dogs is one of the most important decisions that we can make as pet parent.
+Choosing the right food for our dogs is one of the most important decisions that we can make as pet parents.
 As a breed, Shih Tzus can suffer from several different health conditions that can affect their digestive system, so choosing a suitable food is even more important for these little dogs.

 The tiny size of a Shih Tzu’s jaw can make them prone to dental issues from crowded teeth.
 They will also struggle to pick up larger-sized kibble that hasn’t been specifically designed for a small breed.
 Keeping an eye on your pup’s teeth, cleaning them regularly, and selecting a small-sized kibble will all help your Shih Tzu feel their best.